aliutkuunlu/Word-Sense-Disambiguation-using-Naive-Bayes/README.md

 	i creat object for every lexelt item
 	Acording to train data every lexelt item has several senseId i creat object for every senseId
-	So every lexelt object holds a HashMap which holds senseID object Every senseId object has a word count which it has and feature list.
+	So every lexelt object holds a HashMap which holds senseID object.
+	Every senseId object has a word count which it has and feature list.
 	In senseId object i hold a HashMap with key as a word or pos and value its frequency.